Charles C. Drake: World War I

-Drake was promoted to captain and transferred to the 58th Infantry Regiment on May 15, 1917 at Gettysburg, Pennsylvania.
-The unit was sent to France in May 1918 and Drake received a temporary promotion to major in June and subsequently participated in the Aisne-Marne Offensive, the St. Mihiel Offensive, and the Meuse-Argonne Offensive.
+Drake was promoted to captain and transferred to the 58th Infantry Regiment on May 15, 1917, at Gettysburg, Pennsylvania.
+The unit was sent to France in May 1918 and Drake received a temporary promotion to major in June and subsequently participated in the Aisne-Marne Offensive, the Battle of Saint-Mihiel, and the Meuse–Argonne offensive.

 Between wars

 Drake was permanently promoted to major and transferred to the Army Quartermaster Corps effective July 1, 1920.
 He graduated from the School of the Line in 1922, the General Staff School in 1923, the Quartermaster Corps School in 1924 and the United States Army War College in 1925.

 World War II

 Promoted to brigadier general on December 24, 1941, Drake commanded the Quartermaster Corps in the Philippines during the Japanese invasion.
 He was third in command during the Battle of Corregidor in May 1942.
 Drake was held as a prisoner of war until 1945.
 He was awarded the Distinguished Service Medal and retired from the Army on October 31, 1946.